AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 Key Takeaways

-• C0050 indicates a malfunction in the rear wheel speed sensor circuit.
+• C0050 means the ABS module saw a fault in the rear wheel speed sensor circuit, not a confirmed bad sensor.

 FAQ